gipplab/TEIMMA-Reuse-Annotator/README.md

 2. `Clear all recorded cases`: This will delete all recorded cases permanently; make sure you have taken a backup of previously recorded cases; otherwise, previously recorded cases will not be able to restore.
 3. `Home`: clears the uploaded document and takes the user to the main UI.
 4. `About`: About the development of the tool.
+5. `Delete last record`: Deletes the last selected case from the cached annotations and the database.

 ## License